daisygunn/grow-restaurant/TESTING.md

 [Contact form can be sent](https://github.com/daisygunn/grow-restaurant/issues/16)

-Upon submitting the contact form the user is given a postive message to confirm that is has been sent to the website owner and an email is received with the information from the form.
+Upon submitting the contact form a positive message is displayed to the user, to confirm that it has been sent.
+The website owner receives an email with the information from the form.

 ![](assets/images/user_stories_testing/contact_form.jpg)
 ![](assets/images/user_stories_testing/contact_form_sent.jpg)